Pints, Pounds, & Pâté

 You want to use this luggage for many trips to Europe, which means your first instinct is to buy an expensive (potentially even flashy) set.

 But, let's be honest - unless you're flying private (in which case - get the aforementioned Louis Vuitton and let me know how great it is), it’s going to get ruined and eventually you’re going to have to throw it away - thanks, Fiumicino baggage handlers!
+And if it’s expensive and something happens to it, you’ll be understandably devastated when it gets ruined.
+If you're wanting something higher-end, I'd focus your spend on a carry-on and matching cabin bag, as those are more likely to stay with you and not ride on the dirty airport baggage carousel of doom.

 That said, if the luggage is too cheap, it’ll almost undoubtedly die on its first trip, which isn't exactly helpful either.
-For more, the "sweet spot" is approximately $75-$200 per piece.

 Soft-sided